zavera/Coupon-Study/README.md

 Restaurant<20 type coupon are motivated by standard meal times ,weather conditions and destination of a non-urgent type .
 This pattern implies that different coupon type has maximum usability under very different conditions.This data can be leveraged by restaurants to expand their client base.

+## Next Steps

+Overlapping attributes can be analyzed by studying acceptance rate of a different type of coupon.
+For eg, acceptance rate of a cheap restaurant coupon can be determined for subset of drivers who are likely to also use a bar coupon.
+This data can  be useful for businesses that can be classified as both a bar and a cheap restaurant.

 ## Author